girino/gpu-nip13-miner/README.md

 ## Features

 - **GPU Acceleration**: Uses OpenCL to mine on GPUs (NVIDIA, Intel, AMD) or CPUs
+- **Multiple Kernel Implementations**: Choose from 6 different optimized SHA256 kernels
+- **Automatic Kernel Selection**: Automatically selects the best kernel for your device
 - **Dynamic Batch Sizing**: Automatically optimizes batch size based on difficulty, or configure manually
 - **Device Selection**: List and select specific OpenCL devices
 - **Progress Tracking**: Real-time progress bar showing nonce rate and percentage relative to expected iterations
+- **Comprehensive Benchmarking**: Test all kernels and batch sizes to find optimal configuration
+- **Kernel Validation**: Test all kernels to verify correctness
 - **Cross-Platform**: Works on Linux, Windows, and macOS

+## Kernel Implementations

+The miner includes multiple OpenCL kernel implementations, each optimized for different hardware:

+- **default**: Our original implementation, optimized for CPUs and Intel GPUs
+- **ckolivas**: Adapted from sgminer's ckolivas kernel, optimized for NVIDIA and AMD GPUs
+- **phatk**: Adapted from bfgminer's phatk kernel
+- **diakgcn**: Adapted from bfgminer's diakgcn kernel
+- **diablo**: Adapted from bfgminer's diablo kernel
+- **poclbm**: Adapted from bfgminer's poclbm kernel

+The `-kernel auto` option (default) automatically selects the best kernel based on your device:
+- CPUs and Intel GPUs → `default`
+- NVIDIA, AMD, and other GPUs → `ckolivas`

+You can manually select a kernel using the `-kernel` flag.
+Use `-benchmark` to test all kernels and find the best one for your hardware.

+All kernels are located in the `kernel/` directory:
+- Original kernels are kept for reference (not used in compilation)
+- Adapted kernels (with `-adapted` suffix) are the versions modified for NIP-13 mining

 ## Performance Benchmarks

-Performance varies significantly based on the OpenCL device used.
-Use the `-benchmark` option to find the optimal batch size for your hardware.
+Performance varies significantly based on the OpenCL device and kernel used.
+Use the `-benchmark` option to test all kernels and find the optimal configuration for your hardware.

 ### CPU Performance
 **~1M nonces/s** with Intel Core i5-9500T CPU (optimal batch size: 10^4)